Apply

 In the Department of Biology, we continue to strive for an inclusive and welcoming departmental culture that recognizes and encourages individual differences, fosters the constructive expression of ideas, and promotes shared values such as intellectual curiosity, creativity, collegiality, and a sense of mission.
 Traditions of inclusivity can flourish and reach full potential only with continued active nourishment and effort, and with a collective sense of responsibility and mission on the part of the entire community.
 We as a Biology department are committed to the continued development of our diverse and collegial community of people, ideas, and approaches through our missions of research, education, and public outreach.

 Please answer each of the following questions individually.
 If you have identified one or more labs that are relevant for your interests, it could be helpful to discuss the connection between your interests and that lab or labs in Question 1 or 2.
-Your combined answers can total no more than 2 pages (12 pt Times New Roman font, 1-inch margins, single-spaced, approximately 750–1000 words), but if you choose to answer question 5, the total page length can be up to 2.5 pages or ~1250 words.
-These applications will be reviewed by faculty members, postdocs, and some staff members, but will not be reviewed by other graduate students.
+Your answers will each have word limits listed in the prompts in our application system.
+The applications will be reviewed by faculty members, postdocs, and some staff members, but will not be reviewed by other graduate students.
 All responses are confidential.

 -